Olga Oppenheimer: Career

 Oppenheimer was the only female German artist who participated in the Armory Show, which opened in New York City in 1913 and traveled to Boston and Chicago.
 She contributed a series of six woodcuts entitled Van Zanten's Happy Time, which was displayed in the same gallery as prints by Edvard Munch.
 After 1916, her health began to decline, and she was committed to a sanatorium in 1918.

 Her career was interrupted by severe depression.
-In 1918, she entered the Waltbreitbach Sanatorium, a psychiatric institution where she spent twenty years of her life.
-Oppenheimer was deported in 1941 to the Lublin Reservation, Poland and died of typhus at the camp on 4 July 1941.
+In 1918, she entered the Waldbreitbach Sanatorium, a psychiatric institution where she spent twenty years of her life.